11111Divyam11111/browser/README.md

 ---

-Author: Built as a demonstration of browser internals and low-level systems programming
+Built as a demonstration of browser internals and low-level systems programming
 Language: C++17
 Graphics: SFML 2.5+
 License: Educational/Portfolio Project